 Generalized skin disease

 Infections are caused by fungus, bacteria or parasites.
 Laboratory tests can help to determine which of these is the cause in your pet.
 Ear mites (Otodectes) may cause approximately 50% of infections in young cats.
+Other common cause in cats are nasopharyngeal polyps in young or middle age cats and neoplasia (cancer) of the ear in senior cats.

 What to Watch For